adambard/learnxinyminutes-docs/javascript.html.markdown

 // false, null, undefined, NaN, 0 and "" are falsy; everything else is truthy.
 // Note that 0 is falsy and "0" is truthy, even though 0 == "0".

+// You can also take advantage of truthiness with
+// !! to force a boolean value from any type - this is shorthand for
+// null checking
+var a = "a";
+a = !!a ; //true
+var b = "";
+b = !!b; //false

 ///////////////////////////////////
 // 2.
 Variables, Arrays and Objects